nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * {{ icon_team }} **Manage the iteration** `{{ version_mvp }}`, and reach the milestone `{{ version_mvp }}` (which delivers product version `{{ version_mvp }}`)
 * {{ icon_team }} **Aim to delivery on time**, as that is linked to our tP learning outcome of this iteration.
 This means you need to monitor progress, and course-correct as you go.
   * Revise the MVP design further, if needed.
-If you think some of the ongoing work intended for the current iteration may not finish in time, you can reassign them to a future iteration, provided they are not _essential_ for the `{{ version_mvp }}` (i.e., you can still get a 'working product' without them).
+If you think some of the ongoing work intended for the current iteration may not finish in time, you can reassign them to a future iteration, provided they are not _essential_ for the `{{ version_mvp }}` %%(i.e., you can still get a 'working product' without them)%%.
   * <tooltip content="e.g., change scope">Revise</tooltip> or <tooltip content="i.e., reassign to a future milestone">reschedule</tooltip> issues/PR accordingly.
 * **Do a release on GitHub**, when the product `{{ version_mvp }}` is ready.
 Requirements:
   * **==Write a fairly detailed _Release Note_==** in the text field GitHub provides for the description of the release.
 In particular, describe what has been changed (compared to AB3).
 This is just an itemized list of _What's New_ -- no need to be as elaborate as a user guide.<br>